VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

 Including multiplayer in any game can be a bit involved.
 We are going to try to extend this simple Pong clone as little as possible to handle 2 player matches.

 There are various approaches in game development to handle net code.
-Here, we are going to use the simplest, which consist in simply running the same game twice relying on the deterministic nature of programs produced for the Virtual Boy and the fact that the game is simple enough to not require much in the way of sofisticated recovery mechanism.
+Here, we will use the simplest, which consist in running the same game twice, relying on the deterministic nature of programs produced for the Virtual Boy and the fact that the game is small enough to not require much in the way of sofisticated recovery mechanism.

-We are going to modify the game to detect when another Virtual Boy system is connected through the EXT port and change to versus mode automatically.
+Let's modify the game to detect when another Virtual Boy system is connected through the EXT port and change to versus mode automatically.

 ## Starting communications

 To handle communications between two Virtual Boy systems, VUEngine provides the singleton [CommunicationManager](<(/documentation/api/class-communication-manager/)>).
 The first thing to do is to enable communications at the end of `TitleScreenState::enter`.

-We need firt to override the `TitleScreenState::onEvent` method:
+First, override the `TitleScreenState::onEvent` method:

 ```cpp
 singleton class TitleScreenState : GameState